-In June 2019, we granted Dr. Stuge an option to purchase 30,000 shares of common stock with an exercise price of \$0.14 per share, vesting monthly over one year.
+In October 2019, we granted Mr. Florin an option to purchase 6,000 shares of common stock with an exercise price of \$2.10 per share, vesting monthly over one year, which vesting will terminate upon the closing of this offering.